In this article, you’ll learn the 16 most common mistakes people make while operating an RV and the simple solutions to steer clear of them.

 Another reason RV damage occurs is by not knowing your RVs weight and height.
 This mistake can create tire and axle damage, make your camper overturn on curves, or get stuck going under a bridge.

-Avoid these issues by knowing the real height of your camper, including the height of the A/C!
+Avoid this issue when operating an RV by knowing the real height of your camper, including the height of the A/C!
 Find roads you can safely travel with your size RV by using a GPS app meant for RVers.
+Turn your phone into an RV Safe GPS with the RV LIFE App; no more worrying about steep mountain passes, low clearances, bridge weight limits, or propane-restricted tunnels.

 I learned it is imperative to know the load capacity numbers for your particular RV.
 Pack up your camper as you would when taking a trip, drive to a truck stop and weigh your camper.
 If you are not within the weight parameters of your vehicle adjust your load accordingly.